-- The proposed guidance formalises the concept of Know Your Vendor within the Legal and Regulatory Compliance section of Due Diligence.
-While the basic sanctions screening process has been expected for years, the guidance formalises the need to understand the ownership structure, including any beneficial ownership (whether public or private, foreign or domestic) and key principals.
-Organisations should be looking to obtain this information, if they don’t have it already, and include it within their ongoing customer screening processes and negative news alerts.
+- The proposed guidance formalizes the concept of Know Your Vendor within the Legal and Regulatory Compliance section of Due Diligence.
+While the basic sanctions screening process has been expected for years, the guidance formalizes the need to understand the ownership structure, including any beneficial ownership (whether public or private, foreign or domestic) and key principals.
+Organizations should be looking to obtain this information, if they don’t have it already, and include it within their ongoing customer screening processes and negative news alerts.

 Data and Infrastructure

 - A key concept in the proposed guidance around contracting includes the need to assess contracts periodically to ensure they address the pertinent risks, controls and related legal protections.
-This effectively requires organisations to begin to collect contract data in a reportable format for key terms and conditions to be able to evaluate and assess quickly potential impacts of key programme and legal changes.
+This effectively requires organizations to begin to collect contract data in a reportable format for key terms and conditions to be able to evaluate and assess quickly potential impacts of key program and legal changes.

 Opportunities for Comment

 The comment period provides an opportunity for the industry to seek additional clarity on several key points, including the following: